Chapter 56:

 "Oh, and remember the stakes.
 Millions of your silly people's ghosts will haunt you if they find out you could've stopped their deaths."
 He laughed as he left the cabin, sealing them in with magic.

 Genie shook his head and held up a healing pill before him.
-It looked safe enough, so he swallowed it and allowed his Spirit Network to finish its reconstruction.
+It looked safe enough, so he swallowed it, allowing his spirit network to finish its reconstruction.
 It felt good to have magic again, and be in control of his body.

 "Kairo!"
-He stared at the man's slumbering face, feeling his yearning to hold him.
+He observed the man's slumbering face, feeling his yearning to hold him.

 Instead, he gently opened the man's mouth and slipped a healing pill into it.
 He felt relieved when Kairo stirred awake.